 A: Overnight parking is available for Festival campers only and only in the campground parking lot.

 Q: Do I need a park pass to enter Birds Hill Provincial Park?

-A: Yes, you will need to purchase a provincial park pass in 2013.
-Passes are for sale at various retail outlets in Winnipeg.
-Passes are aslo available at the Birds Hill Provincial Park gate, however they only accept cash (no debit).
+A: Yes, you will need to purchase a provincial park pass.
+Passes go on sale in the spring at various retail outlets in Winnipeg.
+Passes are also available at the Birds Hill Provincial Park gate, however they only accept cash (no debit).

 Q: What time can I enter the park on Wednesday morning?

 A: The West Gate, off of Hwy 59 opens at 7:00 AM on Wednesday.
 The Winnipeg Folk Festival officially starts at 8:00 AM on Wednesday morning, when our campground box offices open.